opedromandrade/beaverfever/README.md

 BuntuScripts
 ===========================
-These are some (very) small/basic scripts to run on a freshly installed [minimal] Ubuntu installation, and install of MY preferred software with little to no work/human intervention.
+These are some (very) small/basic scripts to run on a freshly installed Linux system, and install of MY preferred software with little to no work/human intervention.
 This might also work in some Ubuntu/Debian based distros.

 Feel free to transform, distribute or adapt this script according to YOUR needs.

 Suggestions are very welcome.

 # What's in the zip
-Some sripts to different versions of ubuntu.
-I'm making more files according to my taste and Ubuntu releases.
+Some sripts to different distros.
+They all basically install the same sofware, but its wrintten to my spceific needs at a given time.
+1. Endeavour - My [EndeavourOS](https://github.com/endeavouros-team) post-install script
-1. MotherFossa - My Ubuntu 20.04 script
+2. MotherFossa - My Ubuntu 20.04 script
-2. BeverFever - My Ubuntu 18.04 script
+3. BeverFever - My Ubuntu 18.04 script

 # How to use